 Running faster and faster toward the blue portal, Kid Flash’s tears burned away as he ran.
 If I don’t do this for Barry, I’ll never be able to live with myself for the rest of the time I have left.
 Faster and faster yet, Kid Flash ran, finally reaching and entering the blue portal.

 I did it!
 I’ve got to compose myself and do whatever I can to help them.
 Barry always said there was hope.
 I need to keep the hope alive, even in this darkest hour, Kid Flash thought as he was transported to Qward.

-Harbinger’s group of heroes, consisting of both Earth-One’s and Earth-Two’s Supermen and Wonder Women, Alex Luthor, Lady Quark, Pariah, Captain Marvel, Captain Atom, Firestorm, Firehawk, Jade, Power Girl, Fury, Negative Woman, Doctor Light, and the Ray, found themselves on the antimatter world of Qward, thanks to Alex Luthor’s efforts.
+Harbinger’s group of heroes, consisting of both Earth-One’s and Earth-Two’s Supermen and Wonder Women, the Superboy of Earth-Prime, Alex Luthor, Lady Quark, Pariah, Captain Marvel, Martian Manhunter, Captain Atom, Firestorm, Firehawk, Jade, Power Girl, Fury, Negative Woman, the new Doctor Light, and the Ray, found themselves on the antimatter world of Qward, thanks to Alex Luthor’s efforts.
 Unknown to them, they had one more hero on their side.